Olical/tarmac/README.md

 Tiny and unopinionated AMD MVC JavaScript framework.

+## Status

+This framework is still in development at the moment.
+You can play with it if you want, the tests will all be passing.
+Things will just change rapidly and without warning.
+Use at your own risk!

 ## Tests

 You can run the tests by starting the server (`./scripts/server.sh`) and navigating to [http://localhost:8000/tests/](http://localhost:8000/tests/).